owntheweb/europa-drone/README.md

 ## Hardware Setup

 More soon on this.
-Note: When plugging in survos or ESCs, make sure the ground/usually black/usually brown wire is on the bottom/out facing pin.
+Note: When plugging in servos or ESCs, make sure the ground/usually black/usually brown wire is on the bottom/out facing pin.

 ## Install Raspbian